 Preparing chicken and marinate:

-Meanwhile soak the bamboo skewers in cold water for at least 1 hour so they don't break easily when you grill them
+- Meanwhile soak the bamboo skewers in cold water for at least 1 hour before you plan to cook the sate so they don't break easily when you grill them

 Preparing bumbu kacang:

-Give the food processor a rinse of water and then place the rest of the tamarind juice and the rest of the ingredients.
+- Give the food processor a rinse of water and then place all ingredients for the sauce in.
 Process into a creamy peanut sauce.
 Add more water to the consistency you like

 Cooking the satay by grilling:

-Get your grill ready and grill the satay about 5-8 minutes per side.
-Brush with cooking oil on each side until they are cooked through and has nice golden brown on them
+- Get your grill ready and grill the satay about 5-8 minutes per side.
+Brush with some marinade juice on one side, turn over and cook and brush with some butter/cooking oil on the other side and grill until they are cooked through (the meat should turn opaque and pull easily.
+Internal temperature will be about 165 F) and has nice golden brown on them and has a nice shine

 Cooking the satay in the oven: